 Whether you’re starting with the 7-day calendar or committing to the Xtend Barre and XB Pilates hybrid calendar, there’s probably one question you’re bound to ask: “What equipment do I need?”

 Don’t be intimidated by thinking you need a full-on ballet barre for these barre classes.

 A chair or any sturdy object can work just fine!
-Other than that, you really just need a Beachbody On Demand membership to access these world-class workouts.
+Other than that, you really just need a BODi membership to access these world-class workouts.

 Now, there are some optional equipment suggestions.
 If you want to fully gear-up, we’ve listed them out below, plus some household items you can swap in instead.

 But if you don’t want to use them, you can still get in a challenging workout!

 Super Trainer Andrea Rogers and her cast demonstrate with and without equipment, so you’ll be able to follow along no matter what.

 Either way, we can’t wait to meet you at the barre!….err….chair!